-Collaborating to Shape Public Discourse on the Humane Treatment of Animals
+Collaborating to Shape Public Discourse on the Humane Treatment of Farmed Animals

-Farm Forward also recently helped best-selling author Kathy Freston complete her book, The Veganist.
+Farm Forward also helped best-selling author Kathy Freston complete her book, The Veganist.
 This accessible, informative, and popular book advocates the big picture connections between farmed-animal welfare, human health, and conscientious life choices.
 The Veganist quickly became a New York Times best-seller and has been featured prominently on shows like The Oprah Winfrey Show, The Ellen DeGeneres Show, and Good Morning America.

 Promoting Conscientious Consumption Through Social Media

 Facebook's billion-plus members and the more than 200 million tweets sent via Twitter each day show the vast reach of social networks.
 Farm Forward's team has been on the cutting edge of these trends, combining social media and the publication of original content to spread a message of conscientious consumption to a wide audience that is harder and harder to reach through traditional marketing.
 Our online presence offers a fresh, relevant perspective on the difficulties associated with finding higher-welfare food and the systemic problems that create those difficulties.